CCRSF-IFX/SF_biocontainer/docs/troubleshooting.md

 In many HPC platform, limited space is assigned to `$HOME`.
 So to make the pipeline more robust, it is recommended to set `SINGULARITY_CACHEDIR` to make sure enough space can be used.

+## Issue with NIH VPN

+When the program inside a container needs to connect to a database via API or download some data, the error message below might be threwn out:

+> SSL certificate problem: self signed certificate in certificate chain

+This is related to VPN setting.
+Disabling VPN solved the issue.
+Detailed reason not sure.